nutanix-cloud-native/cosi-driver-nutanix/charts/README.md

 **NOTE**: The CRDs installed via helm will not be deleted from the above command.
 Those have to manually deleted.

 ## Upgrading the chart
-To upgrade the cosi-driver-nutanix chart to a a particular version can be achieved via the helm upgrade command with the following syntax: helm upgrade [RELEASE] [CHART] [flags]
+Upgrade the cosi-driver-nutanix chart to a particular version can be achieved via the helm upgrade command with the following syntax: helm upgrade [RELEASE] [CHART] [flags]

 Example: